Skip to main content

 Gateway Criterion Indicator

-Districts can begin the process by looking at each gateway rating for an established overview of the instructional material.
+Districts can begin the process by reviewing each gateway rating to gain an overview of the instructional material.
 Districts can then review each criterion to learn more about specific features of the instructional materials.
 The indicators provide information about specific content and characteristics of the material.

 Rubric Results